 1. To use NP resolution in the COM mode, click Add and add a row to NP Resolution List, click Type and select COM, and then, click the cell of each server and select the COM port of each server which is connected with a cross cable.
-If there are any servers that are not connected, set the cell of the servers to Do Not Use.
+If there are any servers that are not connected, make the cells of the servers to blank.